Monday, 13 May 2013

 November 2012

-During my month-long stay at St George’s Hospital/Hotel, I had a guest rota to ensure I didn’t think I was in a coma too often.
-One mate would entertain me endlessly by complaining about the few extra pounds it cost them to get to London's Zone 4 where the hospital was located and then they would insist he had any chocolate I was given as payment – and I always had a plentiful supply.
+During the month-long stay at St George’s Hospital/Hotel, I had a guest rota to ensure I didn’t think I was in a coma too often.
+One mate would endlessly offer entertainment by complaining about the few extra pounds it cost them to get to London's Zone 4 where the hospital was located and then they would insist he had any chocolate I was given by others as payment – and I always had a plentiful supply.
 When I did run out of chocolate (the heartbreak), other patients would kindly offer me theirs.
-I never gave them any of mine though (there’s that one-of-eight-children mantra for you!), but I guess they enjoyed my graphic tales (compensation).
-Quirky friends ensured 2012's strokes were made light of from the very start; drawing inappropriate (amusing) cartoon appendages on my body chart (even nurses appreciated such creative work), teasing the guys they were dating whilst my love life was lacking (‘Daryl’ only has to be said for me to instantly smile), even the pseudo broken heart eventually became entertaining.
-My dear work colleagues visited regularly with cards and goodies from my class and my head teacher even gave me a hug!
+I never gave them any of mine though (there’s that one-of-eight-children mantra for you!), but I guess my roomies enjoyed the graphic tales (compensation).
+Quirky friends ensured 2012's strokes were made light of from the very start; drawing inappropriate (amusing) cartoon appendages on my body chart (even nurses appreciated such creative work), teasing the guys they were dating whilst my love life was lacking (‘Daryl’ only has to be said for me to now instantly smile), even the (pseudo) broken heart eventually became entertaining.
+My dear work colleagues visited regularly with cards and goodies from my class and my head teacher (principal in Aussie terms) even gave me a hug!
+Not even two brain injuries will stop that being lodged into the long-term memory bank, he should be proud!

 HOSPITAL LIVING - KITTY STYLE!

-Just the 'bare essentials' - my potato-loving KTG's (as seen below - in the background, writing in the infamous Special K Notepad that every 'guest' kindly contributed to so that I could refer to as a memory prompt of the goings on in my life and I did refer, every couple of minutes given my memory loss!) idea of vegetables, fruit, 'protein' (she put those
+Just the 'bare essentials' - my potato-loving KTG's (as seen below - in the background, writing in the infamous Special-K Notepad that every 'guest' kindly contributed to so that I could refer to as a memory prompt of the goings on in my life and I did indeed refer, every couple of minutes given memory loss!) idea of vegetables, fruit, 'protein' (she put those

 inverted commas on purpose because she's a creep) and dairy.

-Below is KG's supportive message (and other friiiiends) after checking in on my day's surgery, which involved having a 'little' ('twas not!) camera shoved down your throat (see images below for visuals).
-In the end, I had to be sedated because, although I couldn't care for myself, I still knew that this HUGE camera was trying to make its way down into my stomach via my mouth (they tried spraying my tense throat with a numbing agent too!) by a bunch of medical sorts!
+Below is KG's supportive message (and other friiiiends) after checking in on my day's planned surgery, which involved having a 'little' ('twas not!) camera shoved down your throat (see images below for visuals).
+In the end, I had to be sedated because although I couldn't care for myself, I still knew that this HUGE camera was trying to make its way down into my stomach via my mouth (they tried spraying my tense throat with a numbing agent too!
+No deal) by a bunch of medical sorts!

 The diagram (below) is how the endoscopy actually involves.